Page 10 -11 -- The

 Main Street, Shelbyville, Shelby County.

-Page 68-72 Kentucky Genealogy Help Line: Queries are published
+Page 68-72 Kentucky Genealogy Help Line: Queries are published free up to 50 words as space is available.

 Jarrell(s)-Pennington